Posts Tagged New Mexico

 If you are like me, you are new to New Mexico and the Santa Fe area.
 Part of what drew me to come to SWC was the location.
 The moment I stepped into New Mexico for the first time I knew my soul was coming home!…

-Posted August 5th, 2016 by & filed under Top News, SWC Blog, Student Reflections and Updates, Art Therapy/Counseling at SWC, Featured.
+Posted August 5th, 2016 by & filed under Student & Alumni Stories.

-Living in New Mexico has always been a dream of mine, and when I had a chance to move here to come to SWC, I jumped at the chance!
-It wasn't long before I was itching to explore my new world, and when I did, I was truly awestruck by the beauty within minutes from the…
+Living in New Mexico has always been a dream of mine, and when I had the chance to move here to come to SWC, I jumped at the opportunity!
+It wasn't long before I was itching to explore my new world, and when I did, I was truly awestruck by the beauty within minutes from…

 Featured Artwork: Mandala Buddha, acrylic on paper, 36"x24", 2012, Tejal Murray

-The newest crop of counselors and art therapists from Southwestern College had its commencement on November 7, 2015 at the James A. Little Theater at the New Mexico School for the Deaf in Santa Fe.
-It was a beautiful ceremony unlike any other I have attended, and being a former college professor myself, I have seen…
+The recent crop of counselors and art therapists from Southwestern College commenced on November 7, 2015 at the James A. Little Theater at the New Mexico School for the Deaf in Santa Fe.
+It was a beautiful ceremony unlike any other I have attended, and being a former college professor myself, I have seen quite…

-Posted November 3rd, 2015 by & filed under Diversity Dialogue, Trauma, Grief & Renewal, Top News, Student Reflections and Updates, Featured.
+Posted November 3rd, 2015 by & filed under Student & Alumni Stories.

 Graduate Student, Amy Gordon, shares a powerful experience of her first Dias de los Muertos event.…

-Posted October 19th, 2015 by & filed under Tips/Advice on choosing a graduate program, Top News, Student Reflections and Updates, Featured, Mindfulness.
+Posted October 19th, 2015 by & filed under Student & Alumni Stories.

 Santa Fe has over 300 restaurants to choose from, and chances are whatever your tummy craves, or whatever diet you are on while studying here, Santa Fe has something special for you to eat!
 I can’t go over every restaurant or type of food offered in town, but I can give you the list of…

-Posted May 29th, 2014 by & filed under Top News, Vision Quests & Earth Based Healing, Featured.
+Posted May 29th, 2014 by & filed under Wild Heart Gallery, Creativity & More, SWC Blog.